 \section{Conclusions and open problems}

 This paper developed a theoretical foundation for DL of infinite-dimensional, Banach-valued, holomorphic functions from limited data.
 Our main contribution was four \textit{practical existence theorems} showing the existence of DNN architectures and training procedures based on (regularized) $\ell^2$-loss functions that learn such functions with explicit error bounds that are independent of the dimension and account for all primary error sources.
 We achieved this by using DNNs to emulate certain polynomial approximation methods.
 Our main theoretical contributions were the nontrivial extensions to the infinite-dimensional and Banach-valued function settings, and the consideration of both known and unknown parametric anisotropy.
-In particular, we close a key gap in the theory of approximating with DNNs in Hilbert spaces and Banach spaces, showing near-optimal algebraic decay rates with respect to the number of samples $m$.
-In all cases, we also showed robustness of the training procedure to the other sources of error in the training problem.
+In particular, we narrowed a key gap in the theory of approximating with DNNs in Hilbert spaces and Banach spaces, by showing near-optimal algebraic decay rates with respect to the amount of training data $m$.
+In all cases, we also demonstrated robustness of the training procedure to the other sources of error in the training problem.

 There are several interesting directions for future research.
 First, whether or not the rates of decay of the approximation error can be improved in the Banach-valued case is an open problem.
-We conjecture that they can, and optimal rates can be shown for Banach-valued function approximation with DNNs.
-However, this will require a different approach and is the subject of a future work.
+We conjecture that they can, and optimal rates can be shown for Banach-valued function approximation with DNNs{, if there is a way to avoid using the $\ell^1_{\bm{u}}$-norm to bound the coefficients in Step 3(iii)}.
+However, this will require a different approach, and is the subject of a future work.
 It is worth noting, however, that optimal rates can be shown for certain spaces $\cV_K$.
 In particular, following a different proof strategy \cite[Sec.~13.2.1]{adcock2021compressive}, one could use the basis $\{\varphi_i\}_{i=1}^K$ to assert a weighted RIP-type bound of the form

 for all $s$-sparse vectors $\bm{v} \in \cV_K^N$, where $\alpha_K$ and $\beta_K$ depend the space $\cV_K$.
 However, this dependence leads to (typically undesirable) convergence rates of the type $(\varpi_K m) ^{1/2-1/p}$, where $\varpi_K$ depends on $\beta_K/\alpha_K$.
 The construction and implementation of suitable discretizations -- i.e., those for which $\beta_K/\alpha_K \lesssim 1$ -- is nontrivial and go beyond the scope of this work (see, e.g., \cite{urban2009wavelet} and references therein for more information on this topic).